-Picture what happens to a malleable piece of metal like a paper clip that is continually bent back and forth.
+Picture what happens to a malleable piece of metal like a paper clip continually bent back and forth.
 Eventually, the metal will break.
-This is similar to what will ultimately happen to the speaker surround.
+This is similar to what will ultimately happen to the speaker’s surround.

 The more movement the speaker is subjected to, the sooner this wearing out will occur.
 Cone excursion (the distance the speaker diaphragm pushes and pulls from resting position) plays a major role.
-Greater signal amplitudes (louder audio) or louder perceived volume from the speakers will, therefore, cause more stress on the surround.
+Therefore, greater signal amplitudes (louder audio) or louder perceived volume from the speakers will cause more stress on the surround.

 Of course, speakers are designed with this repetitive stress in mind, and high-quality speakers will often perform for a long time (decades) before noticeable surround wearing occurs.
 That being said, the surround is typically the first part of the speaker to wear out.